 NOC 1 – 3

+4 In addition to § 3 above, if frequency assignments to non-geostationary satellite networks or systems operating in the mobile-satellite service (space-to-Earth) in the frequency band 1 518 – 1 525 MHz exceed the pfd limits of Article 21 that apply to the territory of the United States in Region 2 between the longitudes 71° W and 125° W, the Bureau will establish a favourable finding only if the notifying administration provides a commitment that the space station will not transmit in this frequency band whenever it is visible from any location within the abovementioned territory of the United States or if it states that the applicable pfd limits will be met by applying a method, the description of which is submitted to the Bureau.

+(…)

 Reasons: For non-geostationary satellite networks or systems operating in the mobile-satellite service (MSS) (space-to-Earth) in the frequency band 1 518 – 1 525 MHz, two different sets of Article 21 limits apply: one to the territory of the United States in Region 2 between the longitudes 71° W and 125° W, and another to all other territories of the United States in Region 2.
 The first set is significantly more stringent compared to limits in adjacent frequency bands.
 The Bureau has noted an increase in unfavourable findings in this band due to non-compliance with the stricter limit.
 Even when taking into account the alternative allocation under No. 5.344, which excludes those areas from the service area of non-GSO MSS satellite systems, it remains technically challenging for these systems to comply with the limit when steerable antennas are directed to adjacent territories, as it is not practically feasible to provide enough transmitting antenna back lobe attenuation toward points within these territories.

 Therefore, to ensure that the limit will be met, the Bureau accepts statements from the notifying administration that, in the frequency band 1 518 – 1 525 MHz, the space station will not transmit whenever it is visible from any point in the territory of the United States in Region 2 between the longitudes 71° W and 125° W. When these statements are provided by the administration, they are also published in the CR/C special sections.
 Alternatively, the notifying administration can provide a description of a method that will be used to ensure compliance with these pfd limits.